This Seafood Risotto recipe is easy to make, full of flavour, and endlessly customizable! Add or change the proteins, herbs, and/or broth to suit you!

 Start Cooking the Risotto!

 Add half of the wine, stirring until the wine is almost completely absorbed by the rice.
-Repeat.
+Repeat a second time, with the remaining wine.

-Once the rice is almost cooked stir in as much of the lemon zest as you want (we like it really lemony, and use all of it), and season with salt and pepper to taste.
+Once the rice is almost cooked to the desired consistency, stir in as much of the lemon zest as you want (we like it really lemony, and use all of it), and season with salt and pepper to taste.

 Stir in Parmesan cheese and parsley, just until well incorporated and smooth.